newatoms/guides/get-clients/readme.md

 #### Prospect

-Companies that would make an awesome client with all the information we need to contact them.
+Companies that would make an awesome client with all the information we need to contact them:

-This information consists of:

 * The name of the company.
 * Who you can contact at the company.